sam596/WCA-Stats/templates/endofyearstats.md

 hhhhh

-#	City with the most competitions
+#	Cities with the most competitions
 ```sql
 SELECT cityName, COUNT(*) FROM competitions_extra WHERE YEAR(endDate) = 2018 GROUP BY cityName ORDER BY COUNT(*) DESC LIMIT 10;
 ```